Intrepid/upc-specification/common/README.txt

 	Makefile in each build sub-directory.
 Requires 'latex-mk' Makefile infrastructure.

-upc-spec-prolog.tex
+upc-spec-preamble.tex

-	The LaTeX prolog, to be included (via \input) from each sub-part of the UPC specification.
+	The LaTeX preamble, to be included (via \input) from each sub-part of the UPC specification.

                             -- end --